amansharma612/http-load-generator/README.md

 # http-load-generator

-A simple closed loop load generator for HTTP requests to test HTTP servers.
+A simple closed loop load generator for HTTP requests to test servers.

 > The load generator only supports `HTTP/1.0` and `GET` requests.